top of page

 And like improv, it’s not about being perfect—it’s about being fully engaged.

-So, let’s step into the scene and explore:
+So, step into the scene with me and explore:

-✅ How to avoid being the coaching equivalent of an actor who’s just waiting for their turn to speak.
+• How to avoid being the coaching equivalent of an actor just waiting for their turn to speak.

 Lights up.
 Let’s go. 🎭